 Philly cheesesteak.
-It’s essentially a sub roll piled high with seasoned beef, caramelized onions, and melted cheese.
+It’s essentially a sub roll piled high with thinly sliced and seasoned beef, caramelized onions, and melted cheese.
 What’s not to love?
-Apparently, a lot.
-Folks have been debating the distinctions and nuances of various renditions of the Philly cheesesteak for decades—the presence of anything other than onions and cheese, the type of cheese, the particulars of the roll, and that’s to name just a few.
+Well, folks have been debating the distinctions and nuances of various renditions of the Philly cheesesteak for decades—-the presence of anything other than onions and cheese, the type of cheese, the particulars of the roll, and that’s to name just a few.
 So while this undeniably delicious version won’t make everybody happy, it will make most folks unspeakably satisfied.
 Besides, people pleasing is overrated.–Angie Zoobkoff

-- 2 pounds (907 grams) thinly and evenly sliced ribeye steak*
+- 2 pounds thinly and evenly sliced rib eye steak*